Your kids will certainly remember the cannon firing at Fort Mackinac.

 Colonial Michilimackinac has exciting exhibits can be found in the Soldier’s Barracks, Commanding Office’s House, the Treasures from the Sand exhibit, the France at Mackinac exhibit, and in the Powder Magazine.
 Additionally, all members of your family will enjoy the walk around the palisade walls.

 The groomed and guided trails at Historic Mill Creek Discovery Park will exercise your bodies and mind while taking a leisurely trip through the forest.
 The Sounds of the Forest exhibit on the nature trail lets you hear nature in a new way, and the Forest Friends Play Area allow our smallest visitors a chance to experience nature in their own way.
+Don’t miss the high-flying thrill of the Adventure Tour!

 Old Mackinac Point Lighthouse has a new exhibit dedicated to the science and technology of lighthouses, where you can see and feel how light and sound work!
 You can also build your own lighthouse and see how a kid in 1910 lived!